QUICK ANSWER

 Methodology

 This guide was written for Florida sales associate exam candidates.
 It focuses on how profit, loss, and equity math appears in exam-style questions, including base selection, debt confusion, stated-cost traps, and percent-denominator wording.
-The formulas here are used for exam preparation, not for tax planning, brokerage advice, lending decisions, investment analysis, or real closing statements.
+The guide anchors the topic to the F.A.C.
+Rule 61J2-2.029 math-weighting allocation (10 points to mathematics) alongside the DBPR Sales Associate Candidate Information Booklet (CIB) Topic 9 framing (Real Estate Related Computations and Closing of Transactions at 6%).

-Pass Florida does not replace the FREC-approved 63-hour course, DBPR processes, Pearson VUE scheduling, or consultation with a qualified licensed professional.
-Its role is targeted practice with Florida-specific exam-style questions, not licensing administration or real-world advice.
+Pass Florida is not affiliated with DBPR, FREC, Pearson VUE, or any pre-license course provider, and Pass Florida does not guarantee passage of any state exam.
+Pass Florida does not replace the FREC-approved 63-hour pre-license course, DBPR application steps, Pearson VUE scheduling rules, fingerprinting, post-licensing, continuing education, or consultation with a qualified licensed professional.
+Its role is targeted practice with Florida-specific exam-style questions, not tax planning, investment analysis, brokerage advice, lending decisions, real closing statement preparation, or seller-net advice.

-Official sources are listed below where applicable.
-Requirements, policies, exam outlines, and laws can change, so verify current details with the official source before making a real-world decision.
+Official sources are listed below.
+Requirements, policies, exam outlines, calculator allowances, and laws can change, so verify current details with the official source before making a real-world decision.

 Sources